Third-Party Validation and Verification

 • They must perform an in-person site visit during first Project Validation, but otherwise all communication and work is done on the OCP Platform, as demonstrated above.

-• As a final output they will provide a recomendation as to whether the project should go on the OCP Registry and issue credits.
+• As a final output they will provide a recommendation as to whether the project should go on the OCP Registry and issue credits.
 They will summarize findings in a Validation Report (template found below) that gets published on the project page on the OCP registry.

 What is the objective of the Validation Report?